Fun Las Vegas Itinerary – 3 Days in Las Vegas

 Budget Ideas – Cheap Las Vegas

-Cheap Vegas does exist, and there are actually a lot of discounts and savings to be had if you research in advance.
+Cheap Vegas does exist, and if you research in advance, you can actually find many discounts and savings to be had.

 • Join Groupon and get the deals for the local Las Vegas area.
 We got great deals on mini-golf and other activities through this.